- Plesk for Linux

 Updating Plesk via a browser

-Note: Make sure that port 8447 is opened in firewall.
+Note: Make sure that port 8447 is opened in a firewall.
 If it is closed and cannot be opened, use the command-line instructions.

-In Plesk go to Tools & Settings and click Updates and Upgrades.
+In Plesk, go to Tools & Settings and click Updates and Upgrades.

-On the Updates and Upgrades page click Update Components.
+On the Updates and Upgrades page, click Update Components.

-Then click Continue to begin the update procedure.
+Click Continue to begin the update procedure.

 Updating Plesk via a command-line interface

-Plesk 12.5 and Onyx for Linux and Windows Server:
+Plesk Onyx for Linux and Windows:

-MYSQL_LIN: plesk installer update --repatch
+MYSQL_LIN: plesk installer update